 If the income, deductions, credits, or other information provided to any partner on Wisconsin Schedule 3K-1 is incorrect, file an amended Schedule 3K-1 for that partner with the amended Form 3.
 Also give a copy of the amended Schedule 3K-1 to that partner.
 Check the "Amended 3K-1" option in box C2 to indicate that it is an amended Schedule 3K-1.

 I am filing Form 1065-B, U.S. Return of Income for Electing Large Partnerships, for federal purposes.
 What form do I file for Wisconsin?

 If you are filing federal Form 1065-B, you should file Form 3 for Wisconsin.
 However, special instructions apply when completing Form 3:

-On Schedule 3K, Partners' Distributive Share Items, leave lines 1 through 14 and 16a through 20b blank.
-Fill in any available credits on lines 15a through 15h and attach the appropriate schedule.
+- On Schedule 3K, Partners' Distributive Share Items, leave lines 1 through 14 and 16a through 20b blank.
+Fill in any available credits on lines 15a through 15h and include the appropriate schedule

-If differences exist between the items of income, loss, and deduction reportable for federal and Wisconsin purposes, attach a schedule as requested on line 20c showing the federal amount, adjustment, and amount under Wisconsin law.
+- If differences exist between the items of income, loss, and deduction reportable for federal and Wisconsin purposes, include a schedule as requested on line 20c showing the federal amount, adjustment, and amount under Wisconsin law.